Charters Towers

 What has been the trend in development approvals over the past five years?

-Looking at development activity over the past five years, Charters Towers's approval levels have been consistent with the yearly average of 14, showing stable development patterns.
+Looking at development activity over the past five years, Charters Towers's approval levels have been below the yearly average of 14, indicating a recent decline in approval activity.

 How does recent development compare to population growth in Charters Towers?